 Jewellery2, precious metals or stones, watches*

-Drugs or Narcotics (unless in prescription quantities and packaged correctly)3 *
+Drugs, Narcotics or Nicotine (unless in prescription quantities and packaged correctly)3 *

 First aid kits